 Are you debating between a Cancun or Cabo vacation?
 Keep scrolling to find out everything you need to know about choosing a trip to Cabo vs Cancun.

-This comparison of Cancun vs Cozumel contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This comparison of Cancun vs Cozumel was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you trying to decide between Cabo vs Cancun for your next family vacation?
 Trust me; you aren’t alone.
 These are two of Mexico’s premier family destinations, with many activities for everyone.

 Let’s look at Cabo vs Cancun to help you get some ideas for your upcoming Mexican holiday.